AndersDeath/diary2/000-current.md

 # 07 August - Mittwoch - Berlin - 685 Tag der Einwanderung - Warm Sunny

 I supposed to be on Mercury meeting today but I skipped it due to tierness.
+The weather is fine, but I am not fine =) Three days in the office are too much for me.